 As of August 2020, the Federal Aviation Administration (FAA) reported that there were nearly 1.7 million drones listed with the agency, of which almost 500,000 were registered for commercial use.

 Commercial drones are used in a wide variety of industries, from real estate to agriculture, security and, of course, tree care.
-While not all of these industries may require specialized drone insurance for arborists, the wide variety of commercial applications in use demands that users pay careful attention to:
+While not all these industries may require specialized drone insurance for arborists, the wide variety of commercial applications in use demands that users pay careful attention to:

 - Licensing requirements.